voitaraujo/aoc-2023/README.md

 *AOC 3:* Oof, this was a hard one for me, working with matrices-a-like structures always have been my weak point.
 You can even notice that by how bad my code is in part-01 lol...
 It got better(not much sadly) after a long break before coding part-02, I don't think I'm going back to refactor part-01 tho xD

 *AOC 4:* Just like AOC 2, this one felt balanced in both parts, in fact it took less than an hour to be done!

+*AOC 5:* Unfortunately this was the first AOC that I was unable to finish(kinda), thanks to a commitment that went on late into the night(limiting my time to solve the problem), combined with a misinterpretation of the scale of the problem to be solved, I ended up writing an algorithm for part-01 that passed the example test and would probably also pass the real test, but it cannot due to performance issues/poor optimization.

+It didn't take long for me to understand my mistake and how I could fix it, but as I said, my time was already tight.

+That's why I decided to just accept L this time and maybe fix this algorithm another day. :/

+Just in case I made you curious: I started the actual testing of the solution at approximately ~23:30 on the first day and by ~13:00 the next day the test still hadn't processed all of the problem input.